Unicon/shib-cas-authn3/README.md

 #### Overview

-1. Copy the Spring Webflow files into the IDP_HOME.
+1. Copy the Spring Webflow files, jsp, and included jar files into the IDP_HOME.
 1. Update the IdP's `web.xml`. (optional)
 1. Update the IdP's `idp.properties` file.
 1. Update the IdP's `general-authn.xml` file.
-1. Copy the libraries/jars.
 1. Rebuild the war file.

 #### Copy the Spring Webflow files into the IDP_HOME